sk-zk/TruckLib/docfx/docs/TruckLib.ScsMap/prefabs.md

 In both cases, the leftover node of the polyline item will be deleted.

 ## Appending a road
-In addition to attaching an existing road, you can append a new road to a prefab node with the [`AppendRoad`](xref:TruckLib.ScsMap.Prefab.AppendRoad*) method:
+In addition to attaching an existing road, you can append a new road item to a prefab node with the [`AppendRoad`](xref:TruckLib.ScsMap.Prefab.AppendRoad*) method:

 ```cs